Volunteering / Work Exchange

 Please click here if interested in helping us with this retreat.

 Our Mahamudra Centre is busy, so we have an ongoing need for volunteers throughout the year.
 The centre offers volunteers lodging in our volunteer dorm with shared showers/toilets, free daily meditation, and free access to courses as duties permit.

-We do not provide meals or food, but volunteers have access to our kitchen to prepare their own meals.
+We are unable to provide meals or food, but volunteers have access to our kitchen to prepare their own meals.

-We ask our volunteers to work four hours a day, five days a week.
+We ask our volunteers to work 3.5 hours a day, 5 days a week.
 The work is varied but includes housekeeping, gardening, maintenance, and other miscellaneous tasks.

-Volunteers may stay for a few days or up to three months; however before committing, please consider whether you can live contently in a somewhat isolated rural area for an extended period of time.
+Volunteers may stay for one week or up to three months; however before committing, please consider whether you can live contently in a somewhat isolated rural area for an extended period of time.

 Please be aware that there is no public transportation in the area if you are interested in exploring the area.